dechefVincent/react-auth0/README.md

 # React Auth0

-Project used to learn a simple utilization of Auth0 (OAuth2 and OpenID Connect) within a React App
+Project used to learn a simple utilization of Auth0 (OAuth2 and OpenID Connect) within a React App.